 The reporting entity is Beneficial Insurance Limited (the "Company").
-It is for-profit, incorporated and domiciled in New Zealand.
-Its registered office is level 3, 445 Karangahape Road, Newton, Auckland.
+The Company is for-profit, incorporated and domiciled in New Zealand.
+The Company's registered office is level 3, 445 Karangahape Road, Newton, Auckland.

 The Company's primary activity is providing insurance by way of Pet Insurance, Consumer Credit Indemnity ("CCI"), Guaranteed Finance Protection ("GFP") and Mechanical Breakdown Insurance ("MBI").
 The Company's parent entity is Beneficial Holdings Limited, a company incorporated in New Zealand.